FICTION-ZJU/Pastry/INSTRUCTIONS.md

 ```

-The detailed logs will be available in the `  ` folder
+The result in CSV format can be found in ' ' folder.

 ## Running Pastry on benchmarks